chess-boards_westmountmag

 Corporate strategy

-Corporations can support and enhances the value of the business units by building strong internal competences, by sharing technologies and resources between business units, by raising capital cost-effectively, by developing and nurturing a strong corporate brand, and so on.
+Corporations can support and enhance the value of the business units by building strong internal competencies, sharing technologies and resources between business units, raising capital cost-effectively, developing and nurturing a strong corporate brand, and so on.

-So, at this level of strategy, we’re concerned with thinking about how the business units within the corporation should fit together and understanding how resources should be deployed to create the greatest possible value.
+So, at this level of strategy, we’re concerned with how the business units within the corporation should fit together and how resources should be deployed to create the greatest possible value.

-The organizational structure is another important strategic factor that needs to be considered at this level.
-The way in which the company, employees and other resources are prioritized has an impact on its competitive advantage and the achievement of its strategic objectives.
+The organizational structure is another critical strategic factor to consider at this level.
+The way the company, employees, and other resources are prioritized affects its competitive advantage and the achievement of its strategic objectives.

 Business unit strategy

-Strategy at the business unit level is concerned with competing successfully in individual markets, and it addresses the question, “How do we win in this market?”
-However, this strategy needs to be linked to the objectives identified in the corporate level strategy.
+Strategy at the business unit level focuses on competing successfully in individual markets and addresses the question, “How do we win in this market?”
+However, this strategy needs to be linked to the objectives identified in the corporate-level strategy.

 Competitive analysis, including gathering competitive intelligence, is a great starting point for developing a business unit strategy.
-As part of this, it’s important to think about your core competencies, and how you can use these to meet your customers’ needs in the best possible way.
+As part of this, it’s essential to consider your core competencies and how you can use them to meet your customers’ needs best.

 NOTE